-What to do there: This church is one of the most unusual in the world, which is why it’s a Costa Rica must see.
+What to do there: This church is one of the most unusual in the world, which is why it’s one of the most unique places to visit in Costa Rica.
 Have a look at the unique construction, marvel at how it was made and put together, and make sure you take pictures to silence the skeptics back home.

 #9 – Puerto Viejo

 A great place to visit in Costa Rica if you are alone/traveling solo

 - Located on the Caribbean Coast, this area is popular amongst backpacker for its surfing and nightlife.